Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the largest amount of information (counted in MB per second) that can be transported over the external memory interface within a second.
-The number is calculated by multiplying the bus width by the speed of its memory.
-If the card has DDR type RAM, it should be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
-This is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly record to its local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.
+Memory Bandwidth: Memory bandwidth is the max amount of information (measured in MB per second) that can be moved past the external memory interface within a second.
+It is calculated by multiplying the interface width by its memory speed.
+If it uses DDR memory, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
+This number is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.
+Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly record to the local memory in a second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of Render Output Units by the the card's clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices